-On Tuesday 26 March, we held an Environment Exchange on cat containment in the ACT.
-We had guest speakers discuss how we can love cats and wildlife too.
-The Conservation Council’s position is that all of Canberra should have cat containment by 2025, with due consideration given to the protection of wildlife and cat welfare.
+On 26 March 2019, the Conservation Council held an Environment Exchange on cat containment in the ACT.
+The Conservation Council’s holds the position that all of Canberra should have cat containment by 2025, with due consideration given to the protection of wildlife and cat welfare.

-His research showed an estimated 10,000+ rosellas are killed by cats in Canberra a year.
+Michael’s research estimated that upwards of 10,000 rosellas are killed by cats in Canberra each year.
 Reptiles were the most predated species within 50m of grasslands and predation of native birds increased closer to woodland habitats.
 This shows the importance of cat containment in urban areas which are next to nature reserves.

-The second guest speakers were Jane Speechley and Zoya Patel from RSCPA Australia.
-Jane and Zoya introduced their upcoming campaign “Keeping your cat safe and happy at home”.
-This national campaign is due to be released in a national effort to educate cat owners and the general public about the animal welfare benefits of cat containment and requirements to ensure cats have their welfare catered to in indoor environments, with particular regards to food, water, litter, resting and hiding spaces, and enrichment.
+Jane Speechley and Zoya Patel from RSCPA Australia introduced the new RSPCA campaign “Keeping your cat safe and happy at home” – a national effort to educate cat owners and the general public about the animal welfare benefits of cat containment for cats!
+It’s important to ensure cats have their welfare catered to in indoor environments, with particular regards to food, water, litter, resting and hiding spaces, and enrichment.

-Our last speaker was Heather Tomlinson from EPSDD.
-She spoke about the policy context and updates on the ACT Government’s cat containment policy.
+Heather Tomlinson from the Environment Directorate then spoke about the policy context and updates on the ACT Government’s cat containment policy.
 In 2018, 15 suburbs – 12% of ACT suburbs – have cat containment.
-The ACT government’s draft cat plan is due to be released for community consultation during April and Heather urged the public to provide submissions.
+The ACT government’s draft cat plan will be open for community consultation from April -June 2019.

 Make sure you let the ACT Government know that cats need to be contained, to keep them safe, and to keep our native wildlife safe.
 Let’s make all of Canberra cat continued by 2025.